 Professional digital spaces present an interesting situation: asynchronous (most often) conversations where a balance is attempted to be struck between what we ourselves want to communicate versus what someone else wants to communicate versus what we need versus what the recipient needs.
 Instead of being in a room where everyone can have a synchronous conversation about what everyone wants and needs, digital spaces create a delicate space of balancing ideas and people.

 Digital interactions in a business setting can ensure they are approaching a communication ethically (at least by care ethics standards) by looking at what they (the company) want to say versus how it will affect the audience and how the audience will receive the information.
 For example, if a company wants to have a higher search ranking and knows that having business locations listed on Google will increase their search ranking, their needs are clear.
-They have the option to connect their company to a physical location even if it is not a actual store: so they are faced with a dilemma that can be routed differently based on what ethical model the company follows.
+They have the option to connect their company to a physical location even if it is not an actual store: so they are faced with a dilemma that can be routed differently based on what ethical model the company follows.
 If the company follows a utilitarian ethical model, they will feel it is acceptable to list store locations that are not real because they will get higher search rankings and have exposure to people who want their product.
 However, if a company is established in a care ethics model, they will look at how this will affect the company’s care receivers (the customers).
 Will customers attempt to drive to the fake location and be frustrated?
 Will this create confusion and distrust between customers and the company?
 These are questions that care ethics attempts to satisfy by saying that what is best for everyone involved, not just the company, is the ethical route to take.
 So striking a balance could be that the company lists any real locations it has to increase its search ranking and customers are taken care of by being able to trust that the company will meet their needs.

 In terms of online classrooms, the unique challenges of this digital space can be difficult to overcome.
 As we’ve seen in all digital spaces, it can be difficult to not just blurt out our ideas or feelings, seeing the interaction as solely between us and an abstract idea that we either agree with or need to disagree with/attack.
 This behavior is lessened in a face-to-face classroom because we are taught from an early age to be more empathetic in face-to-face social interactions.
-This can be carried over into an online experience, however, through instructing students (and, as professors, remembering ourselves) that each of the comments are attached to a physical person.
+This can be carried over into an online experience, however, through instructing students (and, as professors, remembering ourselves) that each of the comments is attached to a physical person.
 Before they post any comment or response to another person’s comment, each student should ask themselves, “Would I say this thing/say it in this manner if I was speaking with them in a physical room?”
 Approaching interactions in this manner allows for all parties to meet their needs; helping all communications in the space be delivered in a respectful, caring manner.

 The nature of digital spaces makes it easy to focus on the only person we can physically see—ourselves.
 By reframing digital spaces via ethical models that focus on human interactions and relationships, we can attempt to bring in the human element into digital interactions.